johndef64/GRPM_system/README.md

 ## Usage

 Detailed instructions on how to use each module of the GRPM System can be found inside the relative Jupyter Module provided in the repository.
-Make sure to follow the instructions and install the necessary Python modules specified for each module.
+Make sure to follow the instructions and install the necessary Python packages specified for each module.

 ## Requirements